Leon McKenzie: Football career

 On 1 January 2013 Leon played his last football game for Conference North side Corby Town and is now officially retired from football.

 Personal life

 He is the son of former British and European boxing champion Clinton McKenzie and nephew of three time world boxing champion Duke McKenzie.
 Leon has written an autobiography which was published by MacAnthony Media, and was released on 29 November 2012.
 Leon is a head coach at 12x3 gym in Aldgate East and speaks internationally about mental health.
-Leon is divorced and has five children - Kasey McKenzie, Mariya McKenzie, Naima McKenzie, Talia McKenzie and Teagan-Faith Courtney Mckenzie.
+Leon is divorced and has five children – Kasey McKenzie, Mariya McKenzie, Naima McKenzie, Talia McKenzie and Teagan-Faith Courtney Mckenzie.

-McKenzie has admitted battling depression.
+McKenzie has said that he has had depression.
 He was jailed for six months on 21 February 2012 for trying to avoid speeding convictions.
-In December 2011 McKenzie admitted that he had tried to commit suicide whilst a player with Charlton.
+In December 2011 McKenzie admitted that he had tried to take his own life whilst a player with Charlton.
 McKenzie has gone onto be a speaker and ambassador for mental health.